stella-emu/stella/stella/README-GP2X.txt

 VOL- highlight the next and previous GUI elements respectively.
 Pressing B activates the highlighted GUI element.
 Pressing START or X is equivalent to clicking Cancel or Close.
 Pressing SELECT is equivalent to clicking OK.
+To move to the previous directory without the 'Go Up' button, just use the '[..]' item at the top of the ROM Browser list.
 For complete button mapping, check below.

 -------------
 GP2X Mapping: